Ohio State’s College of Engineering contributes to the economic vitality of Ohio, significantly impacting Ohio’s development.

-The College of Engineering is No. 1 in industry research expenditures among national engineering programs
+- The College of Engineering ranks third in industry research expenditures among national engineering programs

 The College of Engineering provides an average of 709 graduate students with jobs each year, conducting research for industry and government partners.
 Among our undergraduates, an average of 227 students hold research positions as a direct result of industry and government partnerships.

 By working with industry and government partners, our faculty, researchers and students advance the technological competitiveness and economic vitality of Ohio.
 These collaborations produce tangible results including decreased manufacturing costs and increased jobs, revenues and productivity for many companies.